 This Ginger Salmon Recipe with Soy Glaze will bring a wonderful ginger-garlic aroma to your kitchen while cooking.
 With its versatility and mild flavor, our wild coho salmon is perfect for this recipe.

 - 4 six-ounce Alaska Gold Coho Salmon Portions

 - 4-inch piece of ginger, grated

 - ¼ cup mirin

 - 1 scallion, minced for garnish

-- Rub the bottom of a baking dish with the olive oil and place the salmon in it, skin side down.
+Rub the bottom of a baking dish with the olive oil and place the coho salmon portions in it, skin side down.
 Spoon a tablespoon of the glaze over the fish and wait 5 minutes.
 Spoon another tablespoon of the glaze over the fish.